Chiragbihani/loan-app/README.md

 - Full control over all customers' loan requests
 - See the chart viusalization for the funds.
 - Download the complete report.
+- Gets Notifcation of the any new loan or cancelled or repaid loan.

 ---